Are Self-Breast Exams Necessary? What Women Need to Know

 In 2013, the United States Preventive Services Task Force recommended against teaching women how to perform breast self-exams—because that’s not when most abnormalities are found.
 “The vast majority of breast cancers are found by women not during breast exams, but during activities of daily living—showering, dressing, scratching, applying lotion, things like that.”
 Dr. Bevers says.
 “That’s why the focus has shifted to breast awareness.”
 (Related: Read up on the secrets your breasts won’t tell you, but that you should definitely know.)

 Don’t wait until your annual screening.
 “If you feel something and it doesn’t go away after your next period, make sure you come in and get diagnostic imaging, usually a mammogram and ultrasound,” says Heidi Memmel, MD, director of breast surgery at Advocate Lutheran General Hospital in Park Ridge, Illinois.
 Mammograms are great screening tools, but they don’t work as well for dense breast tissue, which is very common, according to Dr. Memmel.
 Dense breast tissue shows up white on mammograms, as does cancer, making tumors more challenging to spot.
 Detection is easier with ultrasound, which is better for diagnosis and pinpointing the exact area of concern.
 If you feel something suspect, ask for a diagnostic mammogram, ultrasound, or MRI.
+But don’t freak out if you’re just feeling soreness—these are surprising causes of breast tenderness.

-Usually a lump is nothing
+Usually a lump is nothingiStock/YinYang

 Rest assured: If you do find an abnormality, it will probably be benign.
 On diagnostic evaluation of abnormal findings, including abnormal mammograms, only 10 to 20 percent turn out to be breast cancer, according to Dr. Bevers.
 It’s still a good idea to be evaluated, though, just to be safe.
 (Related: Don’t fall for these breast cancer myths.)